sharjeel3/hr-ai-lab/docs/implementation-plan.md

 # Implementation Strategy

+## Use python3 in .venv

-Always work in the virtual environment .venv folder.
+Always run python scripts in the virtual environment .venv folder.

 ## Phase 1: Foundation (Tasks 1-3)